 SAFEGUARDING ADULTS AT RISK

 County Durham Sport have a responsibility and are committed to safeguarding the welfare of adults at risk involved in sport and physical activity across County Durham.
+This includes activities which are funded or supported by County Durham Sport.
 All adults are entitled to protection from harm and have the right to take part in sport and physical activity in a safe, positive and enjoyable environment.

 Further information, advice, and guidance on safeguarding issues can be accessed via the below links.